-Some park facilities such as the old log shelters (built in 1975 by the Richmond Rotary Club) should be inspected to assess any structural issues and potential replacement (ie. possible wood rot in supporting members).
-Picnic tables and seats in these shelters should also be included for further investigation.
-The gas-fuelled BBQ area, installed in 2002 in the northern portion of Smith Park, is particularly popular on weekends and public holidays.
+The old log shelters were built in 1975 by the Richmond Rotary Club.
+Picnic tables and seats in these shelters have been replaced with three timber/aluminium settings per shelter.
+The gas-fuelled BBQ area, installed in 2002 in the northern portion of Smith Park, is particularly popular on week- ends and public holidays.
 Consideration should be given to installing additional gas BBQ facilities (including a shelter and BBQ plates), possibly located in the southern portion of Smith Park.

-Two new shelters and BBQ facilities are proposed by the Richmond Rotary Club under current funding from local donations.
 While dispersal of facilities can improve service to the public and reduce concentrated visitor use in the park, it is important to avoid additional clutter and filling open spaces.
 The integration of recreational facilities (ie. installation of larger combined BBQ areas and picnic tables/ seating under the same shelter) may provide significant cost savings and reduce the need for more smaller facilities.